inmyth/bot-plan/README.md

 - Counts how many pings and pongs taken within a time window (daily / hourly) to calculate profit

 ### Non-WS bot

-- Create polling to check active trades
+- [x]Create polling to check active trades
-- Match active orders with cached orders to see which orders were consumed
+- [x]Match active orders with cached orders to see which orders were consumed
+-Exchanges :
-- Exchanges :
+    - [x] Okex
     - https://yobit.net/en/api/
     - https://btc-alpha.github.io/api-docs/?python#orderbook-events

+### XMM bot
+- XMM has been developed by Okun.
+We need to expand it to cover other exchanges

 ### Cryptopanic price tagger